 Another Disney classic, this animated gem was released in 1961 and features another icon in the villain Cruella De Vil.

-We follow the story of two Dalmatians, Pongo and Perdita, and their owners, Roger and Anita, living in London, England.
-After Perdita gives birth to 15 puppies, Cruella and her henchman kidnap the little ones because she wants their fur to make coats.
+We follow the story of two Dalmatians, Pongo and Perdita, and their humans, Roger and Anita, living in London, England.
+After Perdita gives birth to 15 puppies, Cruella and her henchman kidnap the little ones because she wants to make coats out of their furs.

 The two Dalmatian parents set off to save their kids and end up saving 84 more puppies that Cruella kidnapped, bringing the total to 101 puppies!